 Check In Early

 Check-in time for most of our cruises is one hour prior to departure.
-If you find yourself in Seward or Whittier with more than an hour to spare before your cruise, we recommend checking in early.
+If you find yourself in Seward with more than an hour to spare before your cruise, we recommend checking in early.
 When you check in early, you can get the most up-to-date information regarding weather, sea conditions, and recent wildlife sightings before your cruise.
 It gives you plenty of time to ask our office staff questions or discuss concerns about your trip.
 Checking in early eases the stress of travel and gives you time to get coffee, a bite to eat, do a little shopping, and still make it down to the boat.
 Don’t worry about being the first in line to board–all of our signature cruises* have reserved seating, which ensures that you will be seated with your party, regardless of when you board.

 Layers, Layers, Layers

 The weather in Alaska can be unpredictable, and it is best to be prepared for anything.
 Starting with our Gray Whale Watching Cruise in March you can expect cold weather with average lows of 26 degrees and highs of 38 degrees.
 During the middle of the summer the average temperatures range from 51 – 61 degrees, but cruising on the water can feel about 10 degrees cooler.
 Even on a warm, sunny day, the katabatic winds can be chilly in front of the tidewater glaciers.
 We recommend that you bring several warm layers, especially if you want to spend time outside taking photos, enjoying the views from the outer decks, and listening to the glaciers calving.
 If there is rain in the forecast, don’t forget your raincoat, rain pants, and XtraTufs!
 If you’d rather stay out of the elements, you can enjoy the sights through the large picture windows in the comfort of our heated cabins, snuggled up with a hot chocolate or one of our signature hot cocktails.